-If a student is unable to attend school, it is important that the parent/caregiver phone the office reception prior to 9.00am on each of the school days of absence.
-The school is required to know where all students are during the school day.
-Please do not send an email as there is no guarantee it will be received/read in time

-- After an absence or lateness (if a parent/caregiver has not already signed their child in at reception), the College requires a note on the day of return to school - If a student arrives late between 8.45 and 9.00am, they need to report immediately to their roll mark class - Students who are late and arrive after 9.00am, are required to sign into the school through reception.
-A late pass is then issued to be given to their respective class teacher. - Students who have appointments through the school day are required to show a note to their teacher and then present this to the office.
-Parents must come to the office to sign their child out of school.
-If a person other than a legal guardian is picking up a student, a letter of permission must be given to the office of the legal guardian. - Students are expected to sit related examinations for all subjects that require them. - Students with timetabled non-contact periods and correspondence classes must report to the library - Students are responsible for studying and completing classroom material missed during any absence from school.
+- If a student is unable to attend school, it is important that the parent/caregiver contact the office via the school APP, phone or email prior to 9.00am on each day of absence.
+State the reason for the absence. - If a student arrives late between 8.45am and 9.00am, they need to report immediately to their roll mark class.
+They will be recorded as 'late'. - Students who are late and arrive after 9.00am are required to sign into the school through reception.
+A late pass is then issued to be given to their respective class teacher. - Exams students are expected to sit related examinations for all subjects that require them. - Students with timetabled non-contact periods and correspondence courses must report to the library or place designated on their timetable. - Catching up after absences: Students are responsible for studying and completing classroom material missed during any absence from school.
+This applies for GATEWAY, STAR courses off-site as well as other types of absences.